-Fermented tea is an effective and environment-friendly resource to fight most insects, pests and plant diseases.
+Fermented tea from weeds is an effective and environment-friendly resource to fight most insects, pests and plant diseases.

-It can be prepared from nettle, rhubarb, horsetail or comfrey.
-Here are the steps to prepare each and a summary of their specific advantages and characteristics.
+Here are the steps to prepare them and a summary of their specific advantages and characteristics.

 Take note that generally, fermented tea is best used as a preventive treatment, and often cannot treat a disease once it has contaminated a plant.

 Over time, gardeners learned that most weeds would make great fermented weed tea.
 In effect, the basic recipe is always very similar, but certain weeds have different steps.

 Here are the basic steps to make weed tea

 - Collect and chop the weeds.
 Doesn’t need to be very fine, the goal is to make it easy to stash them into the container.